 The first step in configuring your WordPress site for traffic is to make sure that its global settings have been set up correctly.

 By default, WordPress includes a Settings menu that allows you to modify your site’s global settings …

 Sections like Site Title and Tagline can affect your site’s SEO, search results, etc …

 The Writing Settings area contains one of the most powerful and often overlooked automated traffic notification systems available to WordPress site owners …

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you have specifically configured your site settings to discourage search engines from indexing your site, then your site will automatically notify the services entered into the Update Services box
+Unless you have purposely chosen to discourage search engines from indexing your site – see next section, then your site will automatically notify the list of update services entered into the Update Services field

 Download A Comprehensive List Of Ping Services For Your WordPress Site!

 Click the link below to download a comprehensive list of reliable and authoritative ping services for your WordPress site or blog:

 Note: If you need help setting up the list of ping services on your site, we recommend using a professional web services provider.
 You can find professional WordPress service providers in our WordPress Services Directory.